 Information signs at garden entrances provide orientation and detail on the facilities within the garden.
 Phone and email/internet information for the Council is displayed within noticeboards.
+We have added a newsletter to communicate the work of the Parks Team and to disseminate information such as changes in Dog Restrictions.
 Where there is more than one sign in a garden, they are co-ordinated to add to the character of the garden.
 Vandal-proof materials are typically used.